 - Students can complete internships throughout the year.
-During fall and spring semester, students can complete internships on a part-time basis (no more than 20 hours a week). - Students must be at least a Sophomore (minimum of 27 credit hours completed) to receive academic credit for an internship. - Students must be degree seeking at Westminster in order to complete an internship for academic credit. - Course instructors grade the internship based upon completed intern work hours, intern academic hours and quality of associated assignments.
+During fall and spring semester, students can complete internships on a part-time basis (no more than 20 hours a week). - Students must be at least a Sophomore (minimum of 27 credit hours completed) to receive academic credit for an internship.
+They can only receive one credit. - Students must be degree seeking at Westminster in order to complete an internship for academic credit. - Course instructors grade the internship based upon completed intern work hours, intern academic hours and quality of associated assignments.